Best Shoes For Travel 2017: Tips for Picking The Best Travel Shoes

 Best Shoes For Traveling in Europe

 Don’t fret, Europe is not any different to Australia or America, don’t let anyone tell you that we dress that much different here – really I promise.
 That said, you’re not going to the mall where the walking surface is smooth and flat.
-Europe has so many more cobblestone streets and the fact is you’ll be walking crooked paths, up and down stairs to museums and churches and whatever else.
-So you best purchase for shoes for traveling Europe are ones like these:
+Europe has so many more cobblestone streets, and the fact is you’ll be walking crooked paths, up and down stairs to museums and churches and whatever else.
+So your best purchase for shoes for traveling Europe are ones like these:

 Aerosoles Slip-On Loafer – 360 degrees of comfort, flexible bottoms, memory foam insoles, and a suede lining.

 This particular loafer-style shoe is available in a huge range of colors and patterns, and at around $30-100, they are a very affordable addition to your travel wardrobe.
 These shoes are made of fabric outer, so not waterproof.
 Though they can be washed.
-The bottom part of the shoe is espadrille style, which is synonymous with beach breaks, however, the inside is made of memory foam, so you know your feet are going to be ultra-comfortable as you are walking around your destination.
+The bottom part of the shoe is espadrille style, which is synonymous with beach breaks.
+However, the inside is made of memory foam, so you know your feet are going to be ultra-comfortable as you are walking around your destination.
 Very fashionable, and again, comfortable, you could wear these shoes for most types of break, other than through terrain which is going to cause a major amount of mess.

-Clarks Reid Solana Sandal – full grain leather, with a flexible rubber sole
+Clarks Reid Solana Sandal– full grain leather, with a flexible rubber sole

 Geox Flats – Well made from real leather Geox are worth those few extra dollars.